-The head of Renfe, Isaías Táboas, speaks to EL PAÍS about what the new budget high-speed AVLO will offer when it launches next year
+The head of Renfe, Isaías Táboas, speaks to EL PAÍS about what the new budget high-speed train service AVLO will offer when it launches next year

 It looks like you are using adblocking software.
 I understand that ads are annoying, but this is one way for me to make a living on this site.
 As an alternative you might consider becoming a donating member.
 All ads are removed automatically for donating members.